Maile Flanagan

-Maile Flanagan (/'maɪli/; born May 19, 1965) is an American actress and comedian.
+Maile Flanagan (/'maɪli/) is an American actress and comedian.
 She is best known as the voice of Naruto Uzumaki in the English dub of the Naruto franchise.
 Other prominent roles include voicing Piggley Winks in Jakers!
-The Adventures of Piggley Winks (for which she received two nominations for the Daytime Emmy Award for Outstanding Performer in an Animated Program and won once), and portraying Terry Perry in Lab Rats.
+The Adventures of Piggley Winks (for which she received two nominations for the Daytime Emmy Award for Outstanding Performer in an Animated Program and won once), and portraying Principal Terry Perry in Lab Rats.

 Flanagan's live-action film work include appearances in Phone Booth (2002), The Number 23 (2007), Evan Almighty (2007), 500 Days of Summer (2009) and Transformers: Dark of the Moon (2011).
 She has also made guest appearances in several television series such as ER, Shameless, Bad Teacher, The Office and Grey's Anatomy.
 She appeared on the ABC sitcom Not Dead Yet in a recurring capacity.
 As of 2023, she is the voice of Matthew "Matt" Hornsby on the Adult Swim animated sitcom Royal Crackers.

 Flanagan has numerous theater credits including working with writer/director Justin Tanner in his plays Oklahomo!, Wife Swappers, Pot Mom, and Zombie Attack!

 Early life

 Flanagan was born in Honolulu, Hawaii.
-Her father worked for the U.S. military intelligence.
+Her father worked in an intelligence position for the U.S. military.
 In 1969, her family was stationed in Bangkok, Thailand and when she was ten, they moved to Germany.

-She graduated from a Department of Defense (DOD) school Munich America High School (MAHS) in 1983.
-In 1987, Flanagan graduated from Boston College with a degree in political science concentrating in history and mathematics.
+She graduated from Munich America High School (MAHS), a Department of Defense (DOD) school, in 1983.
+In 1987, Flanagan graduated from Boston College with a degree in political science, concentrated in history and mathematics.

 Career

 After a brief stint in Washington, D.C., Flanagan moved to Minneapolis and worked in theater roles and did stand-up comedy.
 She was in the comedy troupe Every Mother's Nightmare with Wayne Wilderson, Tom McCarthy and Nancy Walls.
 In 1996, she moved to Los Angeles with the stage production of The Bad Seed, which won an LA Weekly Theater Award for Best Comedy Ensemble.

-Flanagan's first major voice role in animation was as the Piggley Winks in Jakers!
-The Adventures of Piggley Winks for which she was nominated for an Annie Award in 2005.
-She was then cast as the title character, Naruto Uzumaki in the English dub version of Naruto, and has consistently voiced the kid, teen and adult incarnations of Naruto in all of its properties including numerous spin-offs and video game adaptations.
+Flanagan's first major voice role in animation was Piggley Winks in Jakers!
+The Adventures of Piggley Winks, for which she was nominated for an Annie Award in 2005.
+She was then cast as the title character, Naruto Uzumaki, in the English dub of Naruto, and has consistently voiced the kid, teen and adult incarnations of Naruto in all of its properties including numerous spin-offs and video game adaptations.
 She also earned an Emmy Award for Outstanding Performer in an Animated Program for her performance in Jakers!
 The Adventures of Piggley Winks in 2006.